Who can join?

 Each member needs to be approved to make sure they are a valid ‘Transacting Shareholder’ (ie, in the building industry, buying materials).
 Once we have your application, we review it, and if we have any questions, we’ll come back to you.

 Share applications are put up for approval to the CBS Co-op Board every week.
+All applicants purchase 1000 shares for $1,000 as a one off payment, no annual fees.
 Once your application is approved, we go through the process of issuing the shares to you.

 Generally, it takes less than two weeks from submitting an application to receive your welcome pack.